Flexible Connections

 All of your connections to Hyak are going to go through SSH, so it's worth customizing your configurations to make this process as easy as possible.
 We're going to modify our main SSH configuration, and create a sub-configuration that we can use for automation later in this guide.

-This will be fairly quick, but please note we will be doing some additional work on these files in the next section, so don't skip past this.
+Please note we will be doing some additional work on these files in the next section, so don't skip past this.

 Your configuration on the cluster#